tdavislab/uncertainty-graph-vis/README.md

-# Uncertainty Visualization for Graph Reduction
+# Uncertainty Visualization for Graph Coarsening

-This is the web-demo accompanying the paper *Uncertainty Visualization for Graph Reduction*.
+This is the web-demo accompanying the paper *Uncertainty Visualization for Graph Coarsening*.
 This demo is intended to allow the user to explore the algorithms discussed in the paper across a range of datasets.
 Here's the abstract from the paper:

-> INSERT ABSTRACT WHEN IT'S READY
+The complexity of large real-world graphs makes their analyses prohibitively costly and their visualizations uninformative.
+The idea behind graph reduction is to reduce the size of a graph while preserving its properties of interest.
+To improve computational efficiency and to provide provable guarantees, many graph reduction techniques employ randomization.
+However, the uncertainty associated with randomized graph reduction and its subsequent interpretation has remained largely unexplored.
+In this paper, we present a framework to quantify and visualize the uncertainty associated with randomized graph reduction techniques.
+We focus on spectral clustering introduced by Ng, Jordan, and Weiss, a popular graph reduction technique that reduces the number of nodes by clustering the nodes of a graph into super-nodes.
+We introduce two uncertainty measures -- local adjusted Rand indices and co-occurrences -- to quantify and visualize uncertainty associated with an ensemble of reduced graphs.
+We demonstrate via experiments, that these measures complement each other in visualizing uncertainty and guiding the selection of optimal numbers of clusters.

 ## Installation